Please read the following to see how PSHE is embedded in our curriculum and school life.

 Move On means

 There are six SUMO Principles

 The school uses STOP (Start telling other people) to teach the children about bullying.
-The children are constantly reminded about this action every week in assesmbly.
+The children are constantly reminded about this action every week in assembly.

-(Be Safe; Don't Meet Up; Accepting emails can be dangerous; Reliable information & Tell someone).
+(Be Safe; Don't Meet Up; Don't accept people into groups; Reliable information & Tell someone immediately).
 The children are reminded each week about internet safety and each half term there is a special assembly on the internet and another aspect of safeguarding.